 You could say that 27-year-old Hunter Hayes is somewhat of a musical genius.
-The singer-songwriter is skilled in over 30 different instruments and has been professionally performing since he was just a toddler.
+The singer-songwriter and multi-instrumentalist is skilled in over 30 different instruments and has been professionally performing since he was just a toddler.

 Growing up in the swamps of Louisiana (Breaux Bridge to be exact), Hayes was the only child to parents with Cajun ancestry and was raised singing in English and French.
 It was a pretty crazy ride for the singer after he started singing on national television at age four on shows like Maury, Rosie O'Donnell Show, and Nickelodeon.
 Did I mention he performed for Bill Clinton on the White House lawn when he was only 7?